All I wanted for Christmas was a tax break. Guess what I got?

 tl;dr (Too Long; Didn’t Read) Summary

-Independent contractors and business owners with personal gross income less than a half million will likely receive this new tax deduction next year without changing anything, saving up to $15,120!
+Independent contractors and business owners with personal gross income less than a half million will likely receive this new tax deduction on qualified business income (QBI) next year without changing anything, saving up to $15,120!

 Didn’t they exclude all doctors?